JustUtahCoders/comunidades-unidas-internal/README.md

 # comunidades-unidas-internal
 The code for comunidades unidas internal website

-This project uses Node + Express to interact with a MySQL Database and provide JSON APIS.
+This project uses Node + Express to interact with a MySQL Database and provide JSON APIs.
 The frontend is a React SPA that uses Typescript, babel, and webpack.

 ## Setup
 Here are instructions to boot up this project locally so that you can change the code.